keptn/lifecycle-toolkit/docs/docs/getting-started/metrics.md

 especially if you are using multiple tools, and multiple observability platforms, and multiple instances of some tools or observability platforms.
-The Keptn metrics feature unites all these metrics integrates metrics from all these sources into a single set of metrics.
+The Keptn metrics feature unites metrics from all these sources into a single set.

 ## Using this exercise